JustSimone/ALICE_Simulation/README.md

 | Kaon 0 | 1.5% |

 <h2> Building </h2>
 <p>To build the code using the main it is recommended to use <a href="https://cmake.org">Cmake</a>.
-You need to find yourself into the ALICE_Simulation folder into your terminal and use the following commands: </p>
+You need to find yourself into the ALICE_Simulation/script folder into your terminal and use the following commands: </p>

 ~~~
 cmake -S . -B Build